Ever seen a French movie about an American in France?

 1. On se fait la bise ?

-This question has cultural and linguistic significance, and highlights a couple different elements of speaking on friendly terms to new acquaintances.
+This question has cultural and linguistic significance, and highlights a couple of different elements of speaking on friendly terms to new acquaintances.

 The first is the use of the subject pronoun on.
 Though during your French lessons you’ll learn that the first person plural conjugation is nous (we), in conversation, most people use on instead.
 It’s a little less formal and takes away that textbook edge your French can often have.